keonik/dev-portfolio/content/blog/creating-graphql-api-using-rest-api.md

 ### Update Schema to Reflect States and Counties as Queries

-This should be your most time consuming part.
-Relative to the Covid Act Now API they have a convenient [models](https://apidocs.covidactnow.org/api#tag/Actuals) section that will show you some of the sub category types you'll need to recreate to tell consumers of this API what is possible.
-My process here for any API is to just look through the Json response and make sure all the data I want available is covered.
+This should be your most time-consuming part.
+Relative to the Covid Act Now API they have a convenient [models](https://apidocs.covidactnow.org/api#tag/Actuals) section that will show you some of the subcategory types you'll need to recreate to tell consumers of this API what is possible.
+My process here for any API is to just look through the JSON response and make sure all the data I want available is covered.
 Every nested object needs a type in your schema to be recognized.
-If you don't need it, don't make a type for it and it's ignored 😊 You can also reference [apollo docs - build a schema](https://www.apollographql.com/docs/tutorial/schema/) to look at any syntax here such as the non nullable(!), input parameters on a query or mutation (`county(fips: String!): County`), or array response(`[County]`).
+If you don't need it, don't make a type for it and it's ignored 😊 You can also reference [apollo docs - build a schema](https://www.apollographql.com/docs/tutorial/schema/) to look at any syntax here such as the non-nullable(!), input parameters on a query or mutation (`county(fips: String!): County`), or array response(`[County]`).

 ```js
 const typeDefs = gql`